Jim Kirby: Inventions

+Personal life

+Kirby married Nellie Heller, a former school teacher from Ghent, Ohio.

-When Kirby and his wife Nellie moved to a second Richfield location in 1936, they sold their former home to the Cleveland Girl Scout Council which converted it into a camp later known as Crowell Hilaka.
+When they moved to a second Richfield location in 1936, they sold their former home to the Cleveland Girl Scout Council, which converted it into a camp later known as Crowell Hilaka.
 Generations of campers thereafter became familiar with the former Kirby estate.
-Kirby's Mill was preserved first as an Arts and Craft studio and later as a Girl Scout museum.
+Kirby's Mill was preserved first as an arts and craft studio and later as a Girl Scout museum.
 It was placed on the National Register of Historic Places in 1979.
 The camp was sold to Richfield in 2015 and is now a public park: Richfield Heritage Preserve.